IgnacioPomar/TinyCppUnit/README.md

 Additionally, I encountered minor compatibility issues with Visual Studio that further motivated the decision to create a simpler, more lightweight alternative.

-# TinyCppUnit
-Lightweight, multiplatform, and with no dependencies Unit Testing framework

-Currently there are no plans of further development: try https://github.com/catchorg/Catch2 instead

-## Motivation
-I have been working with Boost Unit Test for a long time.
-I love most of it.
-But... since c++17 I no longer need Boost, and installing the huge project to use only the unit test, imho is like use a sledgehammer to crack a nut.

-In addition, some minor problems in visual studio using it prompted me to make the change.

 ## Requirements
 NONE